easy-electrophysiology/load-heka-python/README.md

 as well as number of fields `("labels", "ts", "data_kinds", "num_samples", "t_starts", "t_stops")` containing information for each sweep.

 In theory, these are the only methods you will need to use, however the class has many private methods that might be useful (see source code).

-## 3) Lazy Loading

-By default, the entire file is loaded into memory (i.e. the `["data"]` field of the pulse records are all filled).

-However, as HEKA files can be very large (e.g. ~200 MB) options are provided for 'lazy' loading.
-This will only load the header information and no data.
-To load the data, the function `get_series_data()` is used.

-If the series is loaded with `get_series_data()`, then this selected series only will be loaded into memory (i.e. the `["data"]` fields on the pulse tree, on the selected records only, will be filled) before the data is returned.
+See the function docstring full details on the function arguments.

-## 4) Supported File Versions and Recording Settings
+## Supported File Versions and Recording Settings

 HEKA has been in business for over 40 years and as such has many file versions.
 Furthermore, it is a highly flexible filetype with many many options and parameter combinations.